genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 :::warning
 When you apply ```the field modifier, autoincrement``` to the same field in more than one table, those fields share the same value, i.e., they will work in a sequence despite being in different tables.
 But this behaviour is not what users expect and may confuse them.
+Below is an example of how the same field in different tables have ashared value when autoincrement is applied:

+Say, we have,

+Table 1
+Field A (autoincrement)

+Table 2
+Field A (autoincrement)

+Now, in the above, the sequence counting will be shared between the fields with autoincrement.

+So, when a row is added to table 1, field A will be assigned 1.
+Another row in the same table 1, will be assigned 2.
+Now, if a new row is inserted in table 2, then field A of table 2 will be assigned 3.

 :::